 One mess creates another

-In June of 2016, as I made my rounds of checking on my 11 animals, I noticed Cooper, one of the new kittens, not acting himself.
+In June of 2016, a couple of months before Stormy went missing, as I made my rounds of checking on my 11 animals, I noticed Cooper, one of the new kittens, not acting himself.
 He hadn’t come in to eat like normal, didn’t come when he was called and was lethargic.
 I was a little concerned.

 A few hours later when Will got home, Cooper hadn’t improved.
 Instead of risking it being something serious, as we had learned the hard way with dogs in the past few years, we took him to the after-hours emergency hospital.
 Unfortunately, two misdiagnoses by over-eager student vets left us with a $1,700 vet bill.

 After being upset by all the errors in Cooper’s visit and on the bill, I decided to contact the hospital director to see about getting the bill reduced.
 That turned into a lengthy ordeal of hours spent detailing all the issues via e-mail and then later on the phone.
 It was during that last lengthy call on August 12th that Stormy disappeared.

 During that over two-hour phone call, I had seen Stormy with his fluffy tail bobbing in the air, heading down the hallway towards the cat door.
 Little did I know that that would be the last time I ever saw him and is the last image I have of him burned in my mind.

 Stormy goes missing

 When I finally got off the phone that evening, the first thing I did was head outside to do my routine 11 animal head count.
 Stormy was missing and not responding when I called for him.
 Because he’d never left the yard except on walks with us down the drive prior to that night, and wasn’t coming when called, I was immediately concerned.